-Student employment allows each office to create its own policies such as attendance expectations, dress codes, codes of conduct, and computer use policies.
-We encourage each office to write policies that are gender inclusive and respectful of religious and cultural differences.
+Student employment allows each office/department to create its own policies by position such as attendance expectations, scheduling expectations, dress codes, codes of conduct, and computer use policies.
+We encourage each office/department to write policies that are gender inclusive and respectful of religious and cultural differences.
 All student worker policies should be consistent with PLU's Religious Inclusion and Accommodation Statement and PLU's Diversity Statement.
-If a student feels an office policy violates these principals they may report the issue to student employment by emailing studentjobs@plu.edu.
+If a student feels a position policy violates these principals they may report the issue to student employment by emailing studentjobs@plu.edu.